Invest in Your Future

-To earn the UBC Certificate in Project Management with Specializations, you must successfully complete the requirements for each module or course, including team and individual assignments, and achieve a pass or grade of at least 60%.
+To earn the UBC Certificate in Project Management, you must successfully complete the requirements for each module or course, including team and individual assignments, and achieve a pass or grade of at least 60%.

 How many times is the Part-time Core Program offered each year?

 It is offered two times per year; in the Fall term starting in September and in the Winter term starting in February/March.

 How many hours a week do I need to set aside for in-class course work and independent study?

 Students can expect to devote eight to ten hours a week to their studies in the Program.

 How can I get a Project Management Professional (PMP)® certification?

 Details regarding the qualifications needed and to register to write the exam can be found on the Project Management Institute website.

 Will I be ready to write my PMP® examination once I’ve finished the Part-time program?

 It is advisable to take the UBC Continuing Business Studies PMP Exam Prep course prior to writing your exam.